AlbertoIHP/nodejsamazingenerator/README.md

  * Add --mode flag to command whit enum likes 'single' for, actual working of generator, and 'massive' followed by a models.json that will be added in future versions of this package.
  * Add to Readme.md a section of examples, which could have images with how to fetch generated API, through Postman, insomnia or Advanced Restful client as a fetching tool
  * Add validations to command when user dont use it as he should.
- * ***On dev*** Apply factory model to use fakers at test as follow https://labs.chiedo.com/post/testing-a-node-js-rest-api-with-mocha-and-chai/ (on dev check services/factorygirl/index.js and each .factory.js extension entity file )

 ## License